RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 When you are making your own theme you would obviously change the 'theme name' and 'author' fields to suit.

 - The theme details at the top just tell anyone looking who made the theme.
-- Anything within `<!-- x -->` is a comment, visible to humans who read the code, but invisible to Emulationstation.
+- Anything within `<!-- x -->` is a comment, visible to humans who read the code, but invisible to EmulationStation.
-- The `<theme></theme>` fields tell Emulationstation that the code within is for a theme.
+- The `<theme></theme>` fields tell EmulationStation that the code within is for a theme.
 - The `<formatVersion>4</formatVersion>` sets the theme version.
 The version 3 is the latest by the original author of EmulationStation, within RetroPie's fork of EmulationStation the current Version is 4 which -among other things- support the Child-Friendly setup (aka "kid mode" in UI settings).
 - `<view name="x"></view>` governs what happens in each of those views.